Pediatric infusion therapy

 In general, the side effects of medication infusion therapy will vary based on the medication given.
 Clinic staff can provide more details during your visit.

-What are the risks of Infusion Therapy?
+What are the risks of pediatric infusion therapy?

 Some infused medicines can react with other medicines you or your child takes.
 Our clinic nurse will talk to you about any medicines being taken to make sure it is safe to get an infusion.